egrosdou01/personal-blog/blog/2024-07-26-rancher-rke2-azure/rancher-rke2-cilium-azure.md

 ### Rancher Server

-We do not concetrate on installing Rancher.
+We do not concentrate on installing Rancher.
 If you are not sure how to install Rancher, have a look at the official documentation [here](https://ranchermanager.docs.rancher.com/getting-started/quick-start-guides) or go through the guide I created a couple of weeks back [here](https://medium.com/@eleni.grosdouli/rancher-on-eks-with-nginx-ingress-and-lets-encrypt-4f041fc1adae).

 ### Azure Free Credits

 For this demonstration, we will use the Azure [free credits](https://azure.microsoft.com/en-us/free) offering.
-The approach taken is more than enough to give readers a free and good understanding on how to setup the Azure cloud environment to perform RKE2 deployments with Rancher.
+The approach taken is more than enough to give readers a free and good understanding of how to set up the Azure cloud environment to perform RKE2 deployments with Rancher.

-### Resources

 Ensure the below are satisfied.